-where applicable, a list of all nominations received for positions to be elected at the relevant General Meeting.
+where applicable, a list of all nominations received for positions to be elected at the relevant General Meeting; and

+if the General Meeting is to be held by means of a Virtual Meeting, sufficient information to allow Members to participate in the meeting by means of the technology.

 No other business

 Unless as permitted under the Corporations Act, no business other than that stated in the notice of meeting may be transacted at a General Meeting.